 Last Updated on

-Once again, welcome back to another issue of the Python Bytes series.
+Once again, welcome back to another issue of the How to Python series.
 Today, we’re going to learn how to check if a list is empty in Python.

 Table of Contents